tamatamvan/quipper.github.io/_posts/2015-11-11-introducing-shadow-proxy.markdown

 Today I introduce a system that we call **Shadow Proxy**, which is released recently in our development environment.

 ## What's Shadow Proxy?
-**Shadow Proxy** makes a HTTP request, which is copied from a request to production, to staging applications.
+**Shadow Proxy** makes an HTTP request, which is copied from a request to production, to staging applications.
 It means that it is possible to apply requests that are the same quality of production.
-The purpose of this system is to check beforehand the impact of modifying a index of MongoDB.
+The purpose of this system is to check beforehand the impact of modifying an index on MongoDB.
-Our service has been running for more than two years, and the data size has been enormous.
+Our service has been running for more than two years, and the data size is now enormous.
-Therefore we have to take care to **add**/**remove**/**forget** a index because it might affect serious problem to production.
+Therefore we have to take care to **add**/**remove**/**forget** a index because it might cause a serious problem on production.

 This system consists of [Fluentd](http://www.fluentd.org/)(td-agent) and its [plugins](http://www.fluentd.org/plugins).
-Fluentd is open source data collector.
-It has a robustness and flexibility.
+Fluentd is an open-source data collector.
+It has robustness and flexibility.
 [td-agent](http://docs.fluentd.org/articles/install-by-rpm) is the stable distribution of Fluentd, which is provided by [Treasure Data, Inc](http://www.treasuredata.com/).